Cardiovascular and Interventional Radiological Society of Europe

 The insights we gain from this project will be invaluable as they will complement our clinical practice and treatment strategies for patients with CLTI.

-CALCIO is a Europe-wide, prospective, observational cohort study that will collect real world data on the use of intravascular Lithotripsy (IVL) with the Shockwave IVL system (Shockwave Medical, Inc.) to disrupt vascular calcifications in patients with chronic limb-threatening ischemia (CLTI).
+CALCIO is a prospective, observational cohort study that is collecting real-world data on the use of intravascular lithotripsy (IVL) with the Shockwave Medical IVL system (Shockwave Medical, Inc.) to disrupt vascular calcifications in patients with chronic limb-threatening ischemia (CLTI) with calcified femoropopliteal or crural lesions visible on fluoroscopy.

 The principle of IVL is to deliver shockwaves within calcified vessels to break calcium deposits, thereby softening the calcified plaque and potentially improving the outcome of subsequent endovascular treatments.